Arndtman/CS165Final/README.md

 # Data and Visualization

-This hub hosts the page for my project.
+This hub hosts the files and web page for my project.

 Click the Live Link below to see my visualization that demonstrates JavaScript, HMTL, CSS, and the power of D3.